 The city of Boston is one that encompasses many things; extensive history, impressive academics, world-class health care and that infamous thick accent that screenwriters across the country have come to know and love.
 While Boston is known for many “touristy” things, such as Faneuil Hall and the Freedom trail, there are so many other hidden gems in Boston that only locals typically frequent.

-While COVID-19 has affected us, like the rest of the world, Boston is slowly opening its doors and the city is starting to come alive again.
-As we are living in unprecedented times, please remember to follow our local COVID guidelines and double check to make sure everything is open prior to arrival!
+While COVID-19 has affected us, like the rest of the world, Boston is opening its doors and the city is starting to come alive again.
+As we are living in unprecedented times, please remember to follow any local COVID guidelines and double check to make sure everything is open prior to arrival!